jtyard/QP.jl/README.md

 Some julia tips can be found [here](julia).

-Supported in part by the NSERC Discovery under Grant No. RGPIN-2018-04742, the NSERC project FoQaCiA under Grant No. ALLRP-569582-21, the [Institute for Quantum Computing](https://uwaterloo.ca/institute-for-quantum-computing/) and the [Perimeter Institute for Theoretical Physics](https://perimeterinstitute.ca/).
+Supported in part by the NSERC Discovery under Grant No. RGPIN-2018-04742, the NSERC/EU project FoQaCiA under Grant No. ALLRP-569582-21, the [Institute for Quantum Computing](https://uwaterloo.ca/institute-for-quantum-computing/) and the [Perimeter Institute for Theoretical Physics](https://perimeterinstitute.ca/).

 ## Current
 - Rings of polynomial functions on matrices over number fields